deckbox/wordpress_mtg_tooltips/readme.txt

 Contributors: grimdonkey, BrentClark
 Tags: magic the gathering, deckbox, MtG, tcg, ccg, magic, cards, tooltips Requires at least: 2.8.6
-Tested up to: 3.0.1
+Tested up to: 3.3.1
-Stable tag: 3.0.1
+Stable tag: 3.0.2

 Easily transform Magic the Gathering card names into links that show the card image in a tooltip when hovering over them.
 You can also quickly create deck listings.

 == Description ==

 The plugin adds a button in the visual post editor.
 To use it, just select the text that represents a Magic the Gathering card name, and click the button.
-The card name will be enclosed in [mtg_card][/mtg_card] tags.
+The card name will be enclosed in [mtg_card][/mtg_card] tags (or the shorthand [c][/c] tag).
 When viewing the post, the card name will show up as a link to the card's page on http://deckbox.org .
 Hovering over the link will show the card's image in a tooltip.

-A similar tag can be used to quickly create deck listings: [mtg_deck][/mtg_deck].
+A similar tag can be used to quickly create deck listings: [mtg_deck][/mtg_deck] (or the shorthand [d][/d]).
 A deck listing should contain a list of cards and categories.
 All cards have a number before their name.
 All other lines are interpreted as category names.
 Do *not* include card numbers on the category name lines, they will automatically be computed and displayed by the plugin.
 A short example follows.

 The default style for displaying decks is a card listing with each card having a mouseover tooltip.
 This style can be changed to an embedded view, where the listing has a card image to the right of the deck.
 This can be toggled in the plugin settings for all decks, or specifically for a deck by setting the style attribute to the tag, as can be seen below.

-    [mtg_deck title="Really Small Deck" style="embedded"]
+    [d title="Really Small Deck" style="embedded"]
         Creatures
         2 Bloodbraid Elf
         4 Grizzly Bears